salehram/GAM-Bulk-Signature-Creator-PS/README.md

 # GAM-Bulk-Signature-Creator-PS
-Powershell script that will work with GAM to create signatures for users in bulk using information from AD or CSV file
+GAM-Bulk-Signature-Creator-PS is a small powershell script that work with GAM to push customized signatures to users in your Google Apps for Work domain.

+Prerequisites

+ 1. GAM must be fully configured and already working.
+ 2. AD structure to be existent and working in case of using AD as a source for user or information.